mcneel/rhino.inside-revit/docs/readme.md

 ## Adding a New Language

-To add a new language to the Wiki, a translator generally starts with the English version of the wiki and translates the content.
+To add a new language to the Docs, a translator generally starts with the English version of the wiki and translates the content.
 Copy the `pages/_en` content to a new directory under `pages/` with your [ISO 693-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example to translate the English wiki to Persian, copy the `pages/_en` content to `pages/_fa`

 Now open the site config file and add the new language to the Jekyll site collections: